gaurang101197/doc/tech-framework-language/k8s/kubernetes(k8s).md

 #### 1. `kubelet`

 It makes sure that containers are running in a Pod.
-The kubelet takes a set of PodSpecs that are provided through various mechanisms and ensures that the containers described in those PodSpecs are running and healthy.
+The kubelet takes a set of PodSpecs that are provided through various mechanisms (e.g. communicate directly with apiserver) and ensures that the containers described in those PodSpecs are running and healthy.
 The kubelet doesn't manage containers which were not created by Kubernetes.

 #### 2. `kube-proxy`